dunnleaddress/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 I found it is easier to clone with https so enter url address for example ``https://github.com/dunnleaddress/dataverse.git`` and your user name and password.
 Then select Master and 4.2.1 branches - the one you are interested in.

+AND DO NOT CHANGE CLONE NAME "dataverse" that the name the install script will assume to use.

 Cloning the Project from the Terminal
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^